-The Executive Master in Luxury Management is offered in partnership with SDA Bocconi School of Management to give you an even bigger range of opportuinities, contacts and experiences.
+The Executive Master in Luxury Management is offered in partnership with SDA Bocconi School of Management to provide participants a range of opportunities, contacts and experiences.

-The Executive Master in Luxury Management is a post-experience, modular executive program, taught over 13 months.
+The Executive Master in Luxury Management is a post-experience, modular executive program, taught over 13 months, spread over 5 cities.
 Participants will, without much work disruption, start opening doors they never knew existed and acquiring know-how increasing their competencies, helping them successfully meet professional and personal goals.

 Drive your company on the road to Luxury

-Participants in EMiLUX will boost their skills and self-confidence, grow rapidly towards becoming more significant contributors to their companies, as well as stronger and more internationally-oriented business leaders.
+Participants in EMiLUX will boost their skills and self-confidence, grow rapidly towards becoming more significant contributors in their companies, may create their own companies by taking advantage of the entrepreneurial projects as well as stronger and more internationally-oriented business leaders.

 A jewel for your career